 PARTS OF A UNIT'S ACTIVATION

-- 1. Resolve Any Abilities or Effects at Start of Unit Activation
+- Resolve Any Abilities or Effects at the Start of a Unit's Activation

 - 2. Rallying

 - 3. Perform Actions

-- 4. Resolve Any Abilities or Effects at End of Unit Activation
+- 4. Resolve Any Abilities or Effects at the End of a Unit's Activation

 - 5. Assign Order Token